 Does that mean it’s all doom and gloom for Forex trading?
 Of-course not, there are success stories as well (Google, n.d.).
 The point is this: Forex trading is not something that you can learn over-night, nor is it easy.
 If anyone tells you otherwise, either they don’t understand it themselves, or there is a very good chance that you are being scammed.

 I’ve been aware of Forex trading for a number of years.
 Murphy (2017) provides a very detailed free tutorial on Forex and I suggest that people read it before playing the market.
 After doing your homework, you can setup a demo trading account.
-There are numerous trading simulators such as OANDA (2018) which will let you do this at little/no-risk to you and your hard earned money.
+There are numerous trading simulators such as OANDA (2018) which will let you do this with little/no-risk to you and your hard earned money.

 Thirdly, what are Futures Markets?
 This is a market for the buying and selling of futures contracts.
 What is a futures contract?
 It is a legal agreement between a buyer and a seller to receive or deliver something in the future but at a price that’s agreed upon today (Charles Schwab & Co., n.d.).
 That “something” can be almost anything including oil, currencies and various commodities (Milton, 2018).